FM2189/WinScpExtension.Hello/README.md

         `%EXTENSION_PATH%` will be extended by **WinSCP** to the path of this script file itself.
         So, this specifies that this script file is the file to excute for **powershell.exe**.

-        > [!NOTE]
-        > `%EXTENSION_PATH%` refers the file in the directory for extensions, not the original one.
-        > So calling other script files with relative paths in the extension script will fail.

     - `-name "%Name%"`

         This provides the value of `"%Name%"` as an argument `$name` to the script.